 Jesus came to serve and not be served.
 If we want to follow Him, we need to live lives that are generous, open, and focused on serving others.
 True service is about being faithful.
 Focusing on serving doesn't mean you have to say yes to everything.
 It means seeing the people around you and asking how you can reflect Christ's love today.
 Here are five ways to realign your heart with the delight of serving others like Jesus did.

 In 2025, the concept of serving others is more critical than ever because we’re living in a world where digital noise, self-promotion, and individual success often take center stage.
 As people become more isolated behind screens, communities are quietly craving connection, kindness, and purpose-driven action.
 Serving others reminds us that we’re part of something bigger than ourselves, it grounds us in compassion, lifts those who are struggling, and realigns our hearts with values that technology cannot replace.
-Whether it’s volunteering time, offering encouragement, or simply noticing the needs around us, focusing on service helps fight against the loneliness epidemic and restores the kind of hope the world desperately needs right now.

 There were seasons where I served quietly, no applause, no recognition, no big moment.
 And honestly, I started wondering if it even mattered.
 But God kept reminding me that He sees every small act done in love.
 That shift changed everything.
 It’s why I built Holy Focus, to help people find purpose in the unseen moments and know that service isn’t about being noticed, it’s about being faithful.